 - Test and measure

-Thanks to Aivaras Maceina for clarifying this.
+Thanks to Aivaras Maceina for contributing to this melange of information.

-This is how Adform’s impression tracking pixel looks like.
+Here's how the impression tracker looks like.

 <img src="https://track.adform.net/adfserve/?bn=XXXXXXXX;1x1inv=1;srctype=3;ord=[timestamp]" border="0" width="1" height="1"/>